annakrdev/DuplDeleter/README.md

 # DuplDeleter.py

+<small>Please exercise caution when deleting files, and ensure you have a backup if needed.
+Have a good day.</small>

 ## Overview
 DuplDeleter.py is a Python script designed to check and remove duplicate files within a specified folder.
 It calculates the hash values of files to identify duplicates and provides options to remove them.